This content has been machine translated dynamically.

 Start the Citrix ADC appliance in single-user mode.

 When the appliance starts, the following message appears:

-Select [Enter] to boot immediately, or any other key for the command prompt.
-Booting [kernel] in 10 seconds…” Select space and you must see the following prompt:
+Hit [Enter] to boot immediately, or any other key for command prompt.
+Booting [kernel] in 10 seconds…” Hit space and you should see the following prompt:

 Type ‘?’ for a list of commands, ‘help’ for more detailed help.

 Enter the following command to start FreeBSD in single-user mode:

 After the appliance starts, the following message appears:

 Enter full pathname of shell or RETURN for /bin/sh:

 Run the following command to mount the flash directory: